The Explanation Necessity for Healthcare AI: Acknowledgment

-N/A \bmhead{Supplementary information} The manuscript does not contains supplementary material. \section**{Acknowledgment} All research at the Department of Psychiatry in the University of Cambridge is supported by the NIHR Cambridge Biomedical Research Centre (NIHR203312) and the NIHR Applied Research Collaboration East of England.
+All research at the Department of Psychiatry in the University of Cambridge is supported by the NIHR Cambridge Biomedical Research Centre (NIHR203312) and the NIHR Applied Research Collaboration East of England.
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.
-We acknowledge the use of the facilities of the Research Computing Services (RCS) of University of Cambridge, UK.
+This work is supported by the Centre for Human Inspired Artificial Intelligence (CHIA; www.chia.cam.ac.uk).
+MM is funded by the EU Horizon EBRAINS 2.0 programme.
 GKM consults for ieso digital health.
-All other authors declare that they have no competing interests. \section**{Author information} \subsection**{Authors and Affiliations}
+All other authors declare that they have no competing interests.